okajasto/space-tyckiting/README.md

 ### Game flow

 After each turn has been played, teams receive `events` which describes what happened in the last round.
+The events passed to `makeDecision` function contains combined events of each bot in the team.
+For example: if even just one of the bots detect enemy bot, the detection will be in events.

 **All possible events**